NIST Cybersecurity Framework: Overview

+The NIST Framework is made up of three main components: the CSF Core, CSF Organization Profiles, and CSF Tiers.
+The Core consists of six distinct functions, each contributing to a specific area of cybersecurity and risk management.
+These six functions are broken down into categories and subcategories.
+The Organization Profiles help organizations assess their current state of cybersecurity preparedness in terms of the CSF Core, and where improvements and adjustments can be made.
+The CSF Tiers help inform organizations on their current and target profiles in the CSF Organization Profiles.
+The CSF Tiers determine how rigorous an organization's current cybersecurity risk governance practices are and help to provide context for an organization's cybersecurity strategies and processes that are in place.

 Organizations typically start by developing a "Current Profile" to describe their existing cybersecurity practices and outcomes.
 From there, they can create a "Target Profile" to outline the desired future state and define the steps needed to achieve it.
 Alternatively, organizations can adopt a baseline profile based on their sector or specific industry needs.

 Research indicates that the NIST Cybersecurity Framework has the potential to influence cybersecurity standards both within the United States and internationally, particularly in sectors where formal cybersecurity standards are still emerging.
 This influence could foster better international cybersecurity practices, benefiting businesses that operate across borders and contributing to global cybersecurity efforts.
+In the healthcare sector, NIST has published Special Publication 800-66 Revision 2, which provides a detailed crosswalk mapping the HIPAA Security Rule requirements to the NIST CSF, enabling covered entities and business associates to use the framework for HIPAA compliance.